-Gaming a few months ago Share Tweet Pin Share Today EA showed off the first look at Battlefield 5 and we were pleasantly surprised to see that the studio is doubling down on representation.
+Gaming 7 months ago Share Tweet Pin Share Today EA showed off the first look at Battlefield 5 and we were pleasantly surprised to see that the studio is doubling down on representation.
 As historically literate individuals, it was great to see EA continue to tell a war story that encompassed the full scope of the meaning “World War.”
 And social media lit up with positive responses to Battlefield 5.
 To backtrack just a bit, when Battlefield 1 came out EA put a black soldier on the cover to highlight that it wasn’t just white men who fought in these wars.
 It was true for African American soldiers, it was true for Indian British soldiers.
 Not to mention the diverse guerrilla fighters who were fighting in various theaters of the war, something the Lawrence of Arabia story chapter highlighted when players played a woman revolutionary during the Arab Revolt.
+Bonus: Want to stay up to date on our latest Rare Norm news ?
 A Norwegian resistance fighter whose story will be told in Battlefield 5.
 Fast forward to Battlefield 5 where the launch trailer highlights women on the battlefield once again.
 EA teased a story chapter in Norway where a Norwegian resistance fighter fights for her family, while the reveal trailer showed several woman combatants fighting alongside men during World War 2.
 This was a great opportunity to share real-life war stories of women fighting in World War 2 on social media.
 As with everything these days, the backlash was immediate.
 During the Battlefield 5 livestream event, the comments would react with “womaaaan” when the main title image for Battlefield 5.
 The game’s subreddit has also been hit with threads discussing the historical accuracy of women’s portrayal in the game’s trailer.
 Particularly the British amputee featured in the main trailer. twitter-tweet” data-lang=”en”> If you think people aren’t being whiny babies about women in Battlefield, this is what the BF subreddit looks like right now pic.twitter.com/qf1SXKDYrt — Tristan Cooper (@TristanACooper) May 23, 2018 In the meantime, I picked up Svetlana Alexievich’s The Unwomanly Face of War: An Oral History of Women in World War II which I’ve been meaning to read for some time.
 For more on Battlefield 5 we recently got a chance to check out the game during a preview event in London.
 You can find our Battlefield 5 impressions here.
 You can also check out our full Battlefield 5 coverage with all the latest trailers, game details, and release date information you need all in one place.
 This article may contain links to online retail stores.
 If you click on one and buy the product we may receive a small commission.
 For more information, go here.